thiagovscoelho/NelsonNL/README.md

 This project is a vibe-specified, vibecoded attempt to solve this open problem.
 I only began this because, when I threw the problem at ChatGPT for kicks, it spat out something that looked correct even to my math-understanding friends.
 Now I’m trying to finish it so as to give humanity a working semantics for these axioms.

 The project consists of a semantics in Markdown+Latex which is at `ChatGPT_semantics.md`, and a Lean attempt to formalize it.
 At first, the project wrongly had classical negation.
-The current version is in the process of fixing this.

-Current project status (AFAICT):
-- `Semantics.lean` seems OK.
-It is somewhat stronger than specified by `ChatGPT_semantics.md`, which should be edited later to reflect it.
+The current version seems to have successfully fixed this, but I am reviewing it.
+In particular, `Semantics.lean` seems to be somewhat stronger than specified by `ChatGPT_semantics.md`, which I want to edit to reflect it.
-- `Language.lean`, `Soundness.lean` and `ProofSystem.lean` also seem accurate.
-- The files `Lindenbaum.lean` and `Canonical.lean` are still as they were when I was wrongly assuming negation was classical in NL, so they are probably wrong.
-- The files `Examples.lean`, `Utils.lean`, and `Main.lean` have also not been reviewed for compliance yet, but they are just scaffolding.

-Despite all the wrong files, the current build mysteriously compiles.
-It is still not ready, however.